-The '-testsuite' option is used to control the set of tests intended for execution at a high level.
-For the purposes of running the OVP test suite, the test suite name follows the following format, ovp. <major>. <minor>. <patch>.
-The latest and default test suite is ovp.2018.09.
+The --test suite option is used to control the set of tests intended for execution at a high level.
+For the purposes of running the OVP test suite, the test suite name follows the following format, ovp.<release-version>.
+The latest and default test suite is ovp.2019.12.